-Hopefully, this list makes that choice a little bit easier for you!
+Hopefully, this list of project management tools makes that choice a little bit easier for you!

 Ready to hire?
-Our marketplace of over 410,000 freelancers have the skills and expertise needed to skyrocket your business performance.
-From marketers to designers, content writers to SEO experts – browse our freelancers here.
+Our marketplace of over 410,000 diverse freelancers has the skills and expertise needed to skyrocket your business.
+From marketers to designers, copywriters to SEO experts – browse the talented bunch here!